Letter A – 9/25-9/29

 1. Ask your child about our Ten Apples Up on Top activity.
 How many apples did he/she put on their head?

-3. Ask your child if they can sing you our Letter A song! (lyrics in the song section on website)
+3. Ask your child if they can sing you our Letter A song!
+(Lyrics on the song page)

-Next week, we will bounce into a bustling, busy, and bubbly B week!
+Next week, we will bounce in to a bustling, busy B week!

 Lynn, Jessica and Carol